SheriffBuzz/contextmenu/README.md

 ![image](https://user-images.githubusercontent.com/83767022/179375947-0563795f-4dc1-438d-987d-92ea8096267a.png)

 1) Click on the key on the explorer view (left side of registry editor).
 For our demo it will be "Open with Handbrake"
+   * Make sure the key that is selected is the name of the action, not "shell" or "command"
 2) Double click the "Default" key in the right hand side.
 Set the value to what you want to be displayed on the context menu.
-3) Right click on the key you want to be at the top, and prepend it with a number or special character so it comes first alphabetically.
+3) On the left side in the explorer view, right click on the key you want to be at the top, and prepend it with a number or special character so it comes first alphabetically.
+   * Make sure the key that is selected is the name of the action, not "shell" or "command"

 https://user-images.githubusercontent.com/83767022/179377027-da54d134-4f0d-46a3-9e05-1be1980efc96.mp4